mattcarlotta/react-smde/README.md

-mde-toolbar-separator (applied to toolbar separators) mde-preview (applied to preview wrapper) mde-preview-content (applied to previewed content) mde-textarea (applied to textarea input) mde-textarea-wrapper (applied to textarea wrapper) mde-tooltip (applied to root tooltip)
+mde-toolbar-separator (applied to toolbar separators) mde-preview (applied to preview wrapper) mde-preview-content (applied to previewed content) mde-no-suggestions (applied to no suggestions result item) mde-suggestions (applied to suggestions overlay) mde-textarea (applied to textarea input) mde-textarea-wrapper (applied to textarea wrapper) mde-tooltip (applied to root tooltip)